 Uncertainties remain about the economic policies of Trump and their impact on the US economy and markets.
 Since the presidential election, investors have become bullish - pushing financial markets to new highs and giving businesses and consumers confidence -- in spite of still sluggish growth.
 Investors hope fiscal stimulus, infrastructure spending, tax reform and deregulation will boost growth and markets.
 A honeymoon can continue for quite a while if positive policies are properly implemented.
 But markets may be overestimating Trump’s ability to deliver positive policy changes and the impact of such changes on a potential growth that is kept low by longer term and structural forces.
 Markets may also be underestimating some of the potential negatives of Trumponomics: protectionism and the risk of trade wars; restrictions to migration that may slow growth in an ageing society; inefficient micro-management of the decisions of the corporate sector on where to produce, invest and hire; a sub-optimal policy mix with loose fiscal policy in an economy close to full employment that will force the Fed to tighten sooner and more; that could lead to higher interest rates and a stronger dollar that will hurt jobs and growth.
 Roubini argues that the jury is still out on whether Trumponomics will be more populist and protectionist or more mainstream and pragmatic, even if the latter scenario looks more likely.

-Nouriel Roubini is the Chairman and CEO of Roubini Macro Associates, LLC, his own global macroeconomic consultancy firm.
+Nouriel Roubini is the Chairman of Roubini Macro Associates, LLC, his own global macroeconomic consultancy firm.
 He is also a professor of economics at New York University’s Stern School of Business.
 Dr. Roubini has extensive policy experience as well as broad academic credentials.
 From 1998 to 2000, he served as the senior economist for international affairs on the White House Council of Economic Advisors and then the senior advisor to the undersecretary for international affairs at the U.S. Treasury Department, helping to resolve the Asian and global financial crises, among other issues.
 The International Monetary Fund, the World Bank and numerous other prominent public and private institutions have drawn upon his consulting expertise.